Koszul duality patterns in Floer theory: Plumbing of cotangent bundles of 2-spheres

 A grading structure allows one to associate an absolute Maslov index in $\f{Z}$ to an intersection point $x \in S_v \cap S_w$ (see \cite[Sec.
 (2d)]{seidelgraded}).
 In our situation, all our Lagrangians $S_v$ are simply-connected and if any two of them intersect they do so at a unique point.
 If $x$ is the intersection point of $S_v$ and $S_w$, then for any given $d \in \f{Z}$ we can ensure that $x \in CF^{*}(S_v, S_w)$ lies in degree $d$ by shifting the grading structure on, say $S_w$.
 When viewed as a generator of $CF^*(S_w, S_v)$, the same intersection point would then be forced to have degree $2-d$ by Poincar\'e duality in Floer cohomology of compact Lagrangians (see \cite[Sec.~12e]{thebook}).
 Furthermore, since $\Gamma$ is a tree, we can grade our Lagrangians inductively using the standard form of $\Gamma$ as in Fig.~(\ref{fig1}).
 Therefore, we can grade all of our Lagrangians $S_v$ at once such that for any pair of intersecting Lagrangians $S_v$ and $S_w$ we are free to pick the gradings $(d,2-d)$ as we would like.
 Collapsing a grading structure on a Lagrangian to a $\f{Z}_2$-grading, we get an orientation of the underlying Lagrangian.
 To be compatible with the above choice of orientations for the Lagrangian spheres $S_v$, we will need to demand that the gradings $d$ be odd.
 Throughout, a convenient choice will be to simply demand that $d=1$, that is: Having graded the Lagrangian spheres $S_v$ for all $v$, we now pick grading structures for the non-compact Lagrangians $L_v$.
 As $L_v$ is simply-connected as well, we have the freedom to choose a grading such that This is compatible with our choice of orientations on $L_v$ and $S_v$ as given before.

 These considerations fix the orientations and the grading data up to an overall shift (which does not change the degrees of intersection points) on our Lagrangians.
-(Note that there is a unique choice of Spin structures as our Lagrangians are simply-connected.)
+(Note that there is a unique choice of Spin structures as our Lagrangians are simply connected.)

-Somewhat more non-trivially, these choices force that if $v$ and $w$ are adjacent vertices, then we have the following. \begin{lemma} For $v$ and $w$ adjacent vertices of the tree $\Gamma$, the shortest Reeb chord between $L_v$ and $L_w$ \ lie in degree 0 part of $CW^*(L_v,L_w)$.
+Somewhat more nontrivially, these choices force that if $v$ and $w$ are adjacent vertices, then we have the following. \begin{lemma} For $v$ and $w$ adjacent vertices of the tree $\Gamma$, the shortest Reeb chord between $L_v$ and $L_w$ lies in the degree 0 part of $CW^*(L_v,L_w)$.
 Furthermore, for any pair $v,w$, the complex $CW^*(L_{v},L_{w})$ is supported in nonpositive degrees. \end{lemma} \begin{proof} The first claim follows from a rigidity of a certain holomorphic square that contributes to the higher multiplication as explained in \cite[Sec.
 4.2]{abouzsmith}.
 The second claim is a consequence of the first by additivity properties of the Maslov grading (see \cite[Lem.
 4.11]{abouzsmith}). \end{proof}

 We do not use the above result in our computations below.
 We have stated and proved it as it helps motivate various grading choices (see also Rem.~(\ref{sftshit})).
 Let us also note that Thm.~(\ref{koszulness}) below provides an indirect check of this lemma.